Kit List for Winter Mountaineering & Climbing

 - Walking Poles – you may wish to bring 1 or a pair of walking poles for walks in & out.
 Lightweight, foldable poles are ideal; example Black Diamond Distance Z poles.
 Often they do not come with a larger snow basket so you might have to make your own adaption for this.

 - Water Bottle – 1L Capacity or, heavier, a flask.
 Carbohydrate and isotonic drinks are well worth experimenting with.

-- Personal First Aid Kit – Plasters and blister kit.
+- Personal First Aid Kit – Plasters and a blister kit.
 Personal medication.
-Sun cream and lip stick for courses later in the winter.
+Sun cream and lip salve.

 - Mobile Phone – Always worth taking your mobile on the hill.
-Small Ortileeb waterproof bag recommended.
+Small Ortileeb waterproof bag / plastic bag recommended.

 - Map & Compass – If you wish to bring your own, please do.
 A Silva Field or Ranger Compass is good.
 For specific maps of the area please check with us first before purchasing what you will need.
 The Ordnance Survey Explorer Maps at 1:25:000 are ideal.

 Provided by the instructor / guide but often shared out between the group, so have a bit of space in your pack!